2022 Annual Report

 With your support, Animal Humane Society continues to advance animal welfare and shape the way organizations care for animals and engage their communities.

-Although the COVID-19 pandemic temporarily reduced AHS’s program capacity throughout fiscal years 2020, 2021, and 2022, in a typical year, AHS cares for more than 17,000 dogs, cats, and critters in our shelters and provides programs and services that positively impact the lives of nearly 100,000 animals across Minnesota.
+Each year AHS cares for more than 13,000 dogs, cats, and critters in our shelters and provides programs and services that positively impact the lives of nearly 100,000 animals across Minnesota.

 Adoption and surrender

-Animal Humane Society helps thousands of dogs, cats, and critters in need find loving homes each year.
-Our commitment to open admission guarantees safe refuge to every animal that comes to us for help.
+AHS helps thousands of dogs, cats, and critters in need find loving homes each year.
+AHS’s commitment to open admission guarantees safe refuge to every animal that comes to us for help.
 Innovations and investments in medical treatment and behavioral rehabilitation ensure that we can help animals with even the most significant challenges.
-As a result, in FY22 we placed 93% of the animals entrusted to AHS’s care, up from 59% in 2008.
+As a result, AHS now places more than 90 percent of the animals entrusted to its care, up from 59 percent in 2008.

-The success of Animal Humane Society’s shelter program is reflected in three key measures: the total number of animals admitted for rehoming, the percentage of animals with live placements (placement rate), and the average length of stay in shelter.
-Although our adoption and surrender programs were curtailed by COVID-19, AHS continued to achieve strong results across all three metrics.
+The success of AHS’s shelter program is reflected in three key measures: the total number of animals admitted for rehoming, the percentage of animals with live placements (placement rate), and the average length of stay in shelter.
+Although AHS’s adoption and surrender programs were curtailed by COVID-19, AHS continued to achieve strong results across all three metrics.

-In FY22, more than 93% of the animals in our care were placed in homes, reunited with their families, or released to other animal welfare organizations.
-The average length of stay for animals in shelter was 8.7 days.
+In FY23, more than 90% of the animals in our care were placed in homes, reunited with their families, or released to other animal welfare organizations.
+The average length of stay for animals in shelter was 11.5 days.

 Companion animal intake by reason for surrender